Industrielleneingabe

 The Industrielleneingabe (en) was a petition signed by 19 representatives of industry, finance, and agriculture on 19 November 1932 that requested for German President Paul von Hindenburg to make Adolf Hitler the German Chancellor.

-There had already been two similar attempts to assist the Nazi Party in gaining control of the government: a petition by the Wirtschaftspolitische Vereinigung Frankfurt (Frankfurt Socio-economic Union) on 27 July 1931, and a declaration by 51 professors published in July 1932 in the Nazi Party newspaper Völkischer Beobachter.
+There had already been two similar petitions recommending that a government be formed by the Nazi Party: a petition by the Wirtschaftspolitische Vereinigung Frankfurt (Frankfurt Socio-economic Union) on 27 July 1931, and a declaration by 51 professors published in July 1932 in the Nazi Party newspaper Völkischer Beobachter.

 The idea for the Industrielleneingabe had emerged at the end of October 1932 in the Freundeskreis der Wirtschaft (or "Keppler circle"; Keppler-Kreis) and was supported by Heinrich Himmler, who worked as a liaison to the Brown House.
 The drafting of the letter was aided especially by Hjalmar Schacht, who was the only member of the Keppler-Kreis with any significant political experience.
 The Industrielleneingabe was first published in 1956 in the Zeitschrift für Geschichtswissenschaft and has been used as evidence to support the idea that big business played a central role in the rise of the Nazi Party.